 Parents should not only read aloud stories, reading aloud poetry is also encouraged and has many benefits.

 Before children are able to read on their own, they need to have an understanding of the way sounds are used to create language.
 This is called phonological awareness.
-A children with phonological awareness have an understanding that words are made up of different sounds.
+Children with phonological awareness have an understanding that words are made up of different sounds.
 They are able to recognize rhymes, split words into syllables, blend phonemes (the smallest unit of sound) to create words, and identify beginning and ending sounds in words.
 Poetry is a great way to help build this awareness in children because of the rhythm and rhyme.

 The more children listen to read alouds, the more their vocabulary develops.
 The more words they have in their vocabularies, the more they will be able to express themselves successfully.
 Written pieces also expose children to words that are not used on a daily basis at home, which strengthens their vocabulary.